-SEOUL, South Korea – Having won the leadership of the ruling Liberal Democratic Party Saturday, Sanae Takaichi, 64, looks set to become the first-ever female premier of Japan, America’s leading Indo-Pacific ally.
+SEOUL, South Korea — Sanae Takaichi, having won the leadership of the ruling Liberal Democratic Party on Saturday, looks set to become the first-ever female prime minister of Japan, America’s leading Indo-Pacific ally.

-While much commentary focuses on her gender, Ms. Takaichi is no wilting geisha.
-A champion of her party’s right wing and a protege of Japan’s longest-serving premier, the conservative Shinzo Abe, she cites the late British Prime Minister Margaret Thatcher as her political role model.
+Although much commentary focuses on her gender, Ms. Takaichi, 64, is no wilting geisha.
+A champion of her party’s right wing and a protege of Japan’s longest-serving prime minister, conservative Shinzo Abe, she cites former British Prime Minister Margaret Thatcher as her political role model.

-She was catapulted into the LDP’s leadership position via an intra-party vote.
-She remains to be confirmed as prime minister, a position which must be voted on by the Diet.
+She was catapulted into the LDP’s leadership position via an intraparty vote.
+She remains to be confirmed as prime minister, a position for which the Diet must vote.
 That vote is anticipated in mid-October.

-While her premiership is not guaranteed, it is likely she will gain the necessary numbers and serve out the remaining term of sitting Prime Minister Shigeru Ishiba, which runs through September 2027.
+Although her prime minister position is not guaranteed, she will likely gain the necessary numbers and serve out the remaining term of sitting Prime Minister Shigeru Ishiba, which runs through September 2027.

 Though the LDP lost its majority in the Diet’s upper and lower houses under Mr. Ishiba, the party occupies more seats than any other.
-Moreover, Ms. Takaichi’s right-wing bent looks likely to make her amenable to minority right-wing parties that have expanded their Diet presence in recent elections.
+Moreover, Ms. Takaichi’s right-wing bent looks likely to make her amenable to minority right-wing parties expanding their Diet presence in recent elections.

-The LDP’s poor electoral showings under Mr. Ishiba were a key reason for party kingmakers’ loss of faith in his leadership.
-In order to avoid an unseemly intra-party struggle, he announced on Sept.
-7 that he was resigning, leading to Saturday’s official leadership race.
+The LDP’s poor electoral showings under Mr. Ishiba were a key reason the party kingmakers lost faith in his leadership.
+To avoid an unseemly intraparty struggle, he announced his resignation on Sept.
+7, leading to the official leadership race Saturday.

-In it, Ms. Takaichi saw off a challenge from popular Agriculture Minister Shinjiro Koizumi, son of ex-Premier Junichiro Koizumi, in the day’s second round of voting.
-The two emerged as front-runners after three more challengers were eliminated in the first stage, early in the day.
+Ms. Takaichi fended off a challenge from popular Agriculture Minister Shinjiro Koizumi, son of former Prime Minister Junichiro Koizumi, in the day’s second round of voting.
+The two emerged as front-runners after three more challengers were eliminated in the first stage.

-Ms. Takaichi earned a total of 185 votes from sitting LDP lawmakers and party chapter heads.
-Mr. Koizumi garnered 156 votes from the same pool.
+Ms. Takaichi earned 185 votes from sitting LDP lawmakers and party chapter heads.
+Mr. Koizumi garnered 156 votes.

 Ms. Takaichi inherits a fraught position.
 The nation is facing a demographic plunge, a long economic malaise, and a threatening regional security environment in which Japan faces an expansive China, a warlike Russia and a nuclear-armed North Korea.